Claude Code vs GitHub Copilot

 Copilot's strongest advantage is where it lives.
 If you're in VS Code or a JetBrains IDE, Tab autocomplete is available at every keystroke.
 There's nothing to switch to, no context to shift.
 The suggestion appears inline and you accept or ignore it.
 For developers who spend most of their time in an editor writing new code, this is genuinely hard to beat.

 Claude Code's terminal-native design means you leave your editor to use it.
 That's a workflow shift, and it's not free.
-The payoff is that Claude Code can do things Copilot can't — run your full test suite, execute migrations, push a branch — but you're managing a different interaction model.
+The payoff is real: Claude Code can run your full test suite, execute migrations, push a branch.
+But you're managing a different interaction model.

 The tools also compose reasonably well.
 A common pattern in our work at Laxaar: use Copilot Tab for fast inline completions while writing, then switch to Claude Code for the heavier tasks like "implement this feature end-to-end" or "find and fix the bug causing this test failure."